2020 research projects

 What we did

-AHSRI has been commissioned by Ericom to conduct the evaluation of this trial.
-The evaluation will assess the effectiveness of this technology and the efficacy of Ericom’s Pers@home processes using various versions of the Essence technology.
+AHSRI was engaged by Ericom to conduct the evaluation of this trial.
+The evaluation assessed the effectiveness of this technology and the efficacy of Ericom’s Pers@Home processes using various versions of the Essence technology.

 What we did